haso2007/augment-trial-reset/README.md

-# Augment Extension Trial Reset Tool
+# Augment Trial Reset Tool

 This tool helps reset the trial period for the Augment coding extension by modifying the extension's configuration files.
 It works with both VS Code and Cursor editors.